Bob Zmuda: Biography

-Sam Simon, executive producer on Taxi, revealed in a 2013 interview with Marc Maron for the WTF Podcast that the portrayal of Andy on the show was "a complete fiction" largely created by Bob Zmuda, who he maintained has a "vested interest" in creating stories about Kaufman.
+Sam Simon, executive producer on Taxi, revealed in a 2013 interview with Marc Maron for the WTF Podcast that the portrayal of Andy on the show was "a complete fiction" largely created by Zmuda, who he maintained has a "vested interest" in creating stories about Kaufman.
 In the interview Simon stated that Kaufman was "completely professional" and that he "told you Tony Clifton was he", but conceded that Kaufman would have "loved" Zmuda's version of events.

 In 2014, Zmuda co-authored another book with new anecdotes about Kaufman's desire to fake his death entitled Andy Kaufman: The Truth, Finally, which states that Kaufman's death was indeed a prank.
 Zmuda says that Kaufman is still alive and that Kaufman would soon be revealing himself as his upper limit on the prank was thirty years.
 Zmuda now states that Kaufman offered to leave him money since Zmuda's career was largely dependent on Kaufman performing but he turned it down because he believed it would implicate him in a crime.
 The terms of the book deal were not disclosed.

-On November 7, 2014, Bob Zmuda appeared as a guest on Greg Fitzsimmons' podcast, Fitzdog Radio.
+On November 7, 2014, Zmuda appeared as a guest on Greg Fitzsimmons' podcast, Fitzdog Radio.
 During the interview, Zmuda claimed to have invested $50,000 in the new book.
 He stormed off the podcast after Fitzsimmons doubted Zmuda's intentions regarding claims of Kaufman's staged death.

-On November 16, 2014, a post on the Tony Clifton Facebook page claimed that Bob Zmuda had died at the Moonlite BunnyRanch, sourcing the information to a UPI article.
+On November 16, 2014, a post on the Tony Clifton Facebook page claimed that Zmuda had died at the Moonlite BunnyRanch, sourcing the information to a UPI article.
 The same day, the BunnyRanch tweeted that they had been asked by Zmuda's management not to comment, with a link to the hoax Facebook story.